RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 ```
 command1 | ... | commandn > test.in
 ```
-none of these commands may write to a file.
+These commands may write and read local files and pipes do not _have_ to be used.
+Note though, that only the `stdout` of the final command will be written to `test.in`.

 For any other rule, create a directory and execute the command(s) as:
 ```